 It’s the peak point that online sellers always want to reach and maintain, but how?
 If you want to increase your ranking in order to improve your chances of winning the Buy Box, you have to first meet Amazon’s expectations.
 Check out our guide below to learn more.

-According to a BrightLocal survey, 85 percent of consumers said they read up to 10 reviews before trusting an e-commerce business, highlighting that online sellers need to be consistent with both the quality and quantity of their reviews.
+According to a BrightLocal survey, 85 percent of consumers said they read up to 10 reviews before trusting an e-commerce business, highlighting that online sellers need to be consistent with both the quality and quantity of their reviews to increas Amazon sales.
 To do this, you have to be strategic about the types of customers you reach out to.

 As Phil Masiello, Amazon expert and current online sellers, puts it, “Buyers trust reviews and Amazon has trained consumers to look for and use reviews.
 Plus, you will show up below other sellers of similar items who have better reviews.
 That is how valuable reviews are.”